rlugojr/linkurious-enterprise-manual/manipulate/lasso.md

 ## Using The Lasso

-It is possible to select the nodes or edges within a particular area of your visualization.
+It is possible to select the nodes within a particular area of your visualization.
 For that, Linkurious Enterprise provides a lasso.

 To do it, choose ```Select``` in the information panel on the left.
 Select ```Toggle lasso```.